firebelly/cgre-phase1/user/pages/01.home/_mission/text.md

   <div class="body-wrap">
     <p>
       Established in 2018, CGRE aims  to raise $100 million annually in new funding to pursue select, transformational opportunities.
-Our vision is a world where every woman has the knowledge, resources, and power to shape her own life.
-By working together and pooling resources, we can go further, faster in support of that vision.
+Our vision is a world where every woman across a full range of identities and experiences has the knowledge, resources, and power to shape her own life.
+By working together and pooling resources, we can go further, and faster in support of that vision.
     </p>
   </div>
 </div>